News / Ball Python Not Eating? 12 Reasons and What to Do

 Ball pythons need 55-70% humidity as a baseline.
 A dehydrated snake loses its appetite.
 If your enclosure sits below 50% consistently, the snake is stressed and uncomfortable before the food even comes out of the freezer.

 Switch to a moisture-retaining substrate like coconut fiber or cypress mulch.
-Pour water into a corner of the substrate.
-Cover screen tops with aluminum tape.
 Correct the environment first.
 Appetite follows.

 4. Shed Cycle